Covid-19 Policies and Guidance

 Written guidance for all our participants as well as held briefings to educate them on the safety requirements and the important role they have in keeping everyone safe as best we can.

-As part of this process we attended a number of other local clubs who have already resumed their training to understand the issues they face and what works well, share ideas and develop and share best practices with them.
+As part of this process we have worked with a number of other local clubs to understand the issues they face and what has worked well, share ideas and develop and share best practices with them.

 Registration and Consent